3DO: Launch and performance

 The launch of the platform in October 1993 received a great deal of attention in the press as part of the "multimedia wave" in the computer world at the time.
 Return Fire, Road Rash, FIFA International Soccer, and Jurassic Park Interactive had been slated for launch releases but were pushed to mid-1994 due to the developers' struggles with the then-cutting-edge hardware.
 Moreover, the 3DO Company made continuous updates to the console hardware almost up to the system's release, which resulted in a number of third-party titles missing the launch date, in some cases by less than a month, because the developers were not left enough time to fully test them on the finalized hardware.
 The only 3DO software available at launch was the third-party game Crash 'N Burn.
 Panasonic also failed to manufacture an ample supply of the console in time for launch day, and as a result most retail stores only received one or two units.
 By mid-November, the 3DO had sold 30,000 units.

 The system was released in Japan in March 1994 with an initial lineup of six games.
 The Japanese launch was moderately successful, with 70,000 units shipping to 10,000 stores.
-However, sales soon dropped and by 1995 the system was known in Japan as a host for pornographic releases.
+Sales soon dropped and by 1995 the system was known in Japan as a host for pornographic releases.

 Computer Gaming World reported in January 1994 that 3DO "is poised for an avalanche of software support to appear in the next 12 months", unlike the Atari Jaguar and Pioneer LaserActive.
 The magazine predicted that "If 3DO's licensees can get enough machines and software out in the market, this could very well become the interactive gamer's entry level machine" and possibly "the ideal plug-and-play solution for those of us who are tired of playing circuit board roulette with our personal computers".
 Electronic Arts promoted the console in two-page advertisements, describing it as a "technological leap" and promising "twenty new titles ... over the next twelve months".

 The 3DO's claim to the title of most advanced console on the market was lost with the 1994 Japanese launches of the Sony PlayStation and Sega Saturn.
 The 3DO Company responded by emphasizing their console's large existing software library, lower price (both the Panasonic and Goldstar models were by this time), and promised successor: the M2.
 To assure consumers that the 3DO would still be supported, the M2 was initially announced as an add-on for the 3DO.
 It was later revealed that the M2 would be an entirely separate console, albeit one with 3DO backward compatibility.
 Eventually the M2 project was cancelled.